Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

-The formal expression \eref{eq:Q3 ann formal} for the third cumulant is consistent with the explicit expression \eref{eq:Q3 ann fast}.
-We have carried out the integration for $(\rho_a,\rho_b)\equiv(\frac{1}{2},0)$ by comparing similar results for the hydrodynamic formulation on the infinite line \cite{derrida_current_2009} and using the known results \cite{Gerschenfeld2009Bethe}.
-The expression for arbitrary densities is then obtained using the symmetry of the annealed cgf discussed in the last remark in \sref{Sect: Macro}.
+The intricate expression \eref{eq:Q3 a-q formal} reduces to the explicit result \eref{eq:Q3 ann fast}.
+We carried out this simplification in two steps.
+First, for $(\rho_a,\rho_b)\equiv(\frac{1}{2},0)$ where the quenched and the annealed results are identical, therefore the difference in \eref{eq:Q3 a-q formal} vanishes, $\left<Q_T^{\,3}\right>_{\mathcal{A}}$ is computed by comparing with similar analysis for the infinite line \cite{derrida_current_2009} and using the known result \cite{Gerschenfeld2009Bethe}.
+The expression \eref{eq:Q3 ann fast} for arbitrary densities is then obtained from the $(\frac{1}{2},0)$ result using a relation \cite{Gerschenfeld2009Bethe,Derrida2004Roche} for the annealed cgf between any two pair of values of $(\rho_a,\rho_b)$.
+The relation is a consequence of the symmetry discussed in the last remark in \sref{Sect: Macro}.